 Businesses now commonly store data across multiple databases.
 To analyze this data, it must be integrated from all sources.

 Businesses can create in-house data integration solutions, though this requires significant investment, or use existing platforms such as Sprinkledata.
-It enables businesses to track, analyze, and report on data in a single place by providing easy integration of multiple databases.
+It enables businesses to track, analyze, and report on data in a single place by using database management system providing easy integration of multiple databases.
 Get started now!